 - The Main Teaching Zone acts as the ‘body’ of the IT centre.
 Desk groups are timetabled in the same was as a classroom, and classes take priority, but otherwise PC’s may be used freely.
 Please note, you may be asked to move if a class is starting.
 Tables 1-33 are normally booked for use with IT classes.

 - The Flexi-Use Area is situated on the left as you enter the IT Centre.
-There are 48 PC’s and 5 Apple iMacs in this section.
+There are 38 PC’s and 5 Apple iMacs in this section, as well as 8 desks for BYOD use.
 They are for individual use, and are never scheduled for use by classes.
 Machines numbered F1-F48 and M1-M5 are intended for students to use out with class time.